ayixon/RaPDTool/README.md

  After that, clone this repository in your prefered folder and excute the python script

+# BUT....
+Don't worry about all the previous installation steps.. you only have to install "singularity"

+conda install -c conda-forge singularity

+and download previously build Singularity images, containing the complete environment need to run RapdTool (tools and dependencies)

 # Usage:
   rapdtool.py [-h] [-i INPUT] [-d DATABASE] [-r ROOT] [-c COMMENT]